-In promoting a culture of respecting people relative to preventing sexual harassment in the workplace, it is critical that all healthcare team members except the challenges and adopt strategies to prevent sexual harassment.
+In promoting a culture of respecting people regarding prevention of sexual harassment in the workplace, all healthcare team members must accept the challenges and adopt strategies inherent in preventing sexual harassment.
 All healthcare team members must conduct themselves with integrity and ethics in the adherence to their professional codes and oaths that are deeply ingrained principles that should guide all their decisions and actions.